-History

-Real Estate Standards Organization (RESO)
+History Real Estate Standards Organization (RESO)

-In early 1999, the National Association of REALTORS® (NAR) joined forces with leaders in the technology industry to explore ways to make access to MLS data easier for individual Realtors, as well as other third-party organizations.
+Nearly twenty years ago in 1999, the National Association of REALTORS[®] (NAR) joined forces with leaders in the technology industry to explore ways to make access to MLS data easier for individual Realtors, as well as other third-party organizations.
 The Real Estate Standards Organization, or RESO, was born.